cephasteom/zen-connect/README.md

 ```

 ## Usage
+`npm run start` or `yarn start` runs the following services:
+### OSC connection
+Browsers can't send OSC messages directly.
+They have to send an OSC formatted message via a websocket, which is then sent on as a proper OSC message by a separate server.
+Spin up this server then reload Zen with `?osc=true` at the end of the url; e.g. `https://zen.cephasteom.co.uk?osc=true`.
+All being well you should see a message in the console informing you that Zen has connected and is sending OSC messages.

+...
 ### Samples
+Zen knows to look on localhost:5000 for samples.
+To serve your own samples:
 * Drag folders of samples into `samples` folder.
 The file structure should look something like this:
 ```
 ├── samples